-discussion here is an extension of the Jeffersonian dream beyond the agrarian sentimentality of Frank Lloyd Wright's Usonian Broadacre version-the dream of the good life in the clean countryside, power-point homesteading in a paradise garden of appliances.
+As was said above, this argument implies suburbia which, for better or worse, is where America wants to live.
+It has nothing to say about the city, which, like architecture, is an insecure foreign growth on the continent.
+What is under discussion here is an extension of the Jeffersonian dream beyond the agrarian sentimentality of Frank Lloyd Wright's Usonian/Broadacre version-the dream of the good life in the clean countryside, power-point homesteading in a paradise garden of appliances.
 This dream of the un-house may sound very anti-architectural but it is so only in degree, and architecture deprived of its European roots but trying to strike new ones in an alien soil has come close to the anti-house once or twice already.
-Wright was not joking when he talked of the 'destruction of the box', even though the spatial promise of the phrase is rarely realized to the full in the all-too-solid fact.
+Wright was not joking when he talked of the "destruction of the box," even though the spatial promise of the phrase is rarely realized to the full in the all-too-solid fact.
 Grass-roots architects of the plains like Bruce Goff and Herb Greene have produced houses whose supposed monumental form is clearly of little consequence to the functional business of living in and around them.

-But it is in one building that seems at first sight nothing but monumental form that the threat or promise of the un-house has been most clearly demonstrated-the Johnson House at New Canaan.
+But it is in one building that seems at first sight nothing but monumental form that the threat or promise of the un-house has been most dearly demonstrated-the Johnson House at New Canaan.
 So much has been misleadingly said (by Philip Johnson himself, as well as others) to prove this a work of architecture in the European tradition, that its many intensely American aspects are usually missed.
 Yet when you have dug through all the erudition about Ledoux and Malevitsch and Palladio and stuff that has been published, one very suggestive source or prototype remains less easily explained away-the admitted persistence in Johnson's mind of the visual image of a burned-out New England township, the insubstantial shells of the houses consumed by the fire, leaving the brick floor slabs and standing chimneys.
 The New Canaan glass-house consists essentially of just these two elements, a heated brick floor slab, and a standing unit which is a chimney/fireplace on one side and a bathroom on the other.

 Around this has been draped precisely the kind of insubstantial shell that Conklin was discussing, only even less substantial than that.
 The roof, certainly, is solid, but psychologically it is dominated by the absence of visual enclosure all around.
-As many pilgrims to this site have noticed, the house does not stop at the glass, and the terrace, and even the trees beyond, are visually part of the living space in winter, physically and operationally so in summer when the four doors are open.
-The 'house' is little more than a service core set in infinite space, or alternatively, a detached porch looking out in all directions at the Great Out There.
-In summer, indeed, the glass would be a bit of a nonsense if the trees did not shade it, and in the recent scorching fall, the sun reaching in through the bare trees created such a greenhouse effect that parts of the interior were acutely uncomfortable-the house would have been better off without its glass walls.
+As many pilgrims to this site have noticed, the house does not stop at the glass, and the terrace, and even the trees beyond, are visually part of the living space in winter, physically and operationally so in summer when the four does are open.
+The "house" is little more than a service core set in infinite space, or alternatively, a detached porch looking out in all directions at the Great Out There.
+In summer, indeed, the glass would be a bit of a nonsense if the trees did not shade it, and in the recent scorehing fall, the sun reaching in through the bare trees created such a greenhouse effect that parts of the interior were acutely uncomfortable-the house would have been better off without its glass walls.